“Like visual artists who learn to work safely with toxic paints and chemicals, musicians need the expertise to handle high-intensity sounds.”

 The following 10 tips help us reduce our sound exposure in both musical and non-musical activities.
 See Chapter 13 of The Musician’s Way for additional important details.

-10 Ways to Reduce Sound Exposure
+Ten Ways to Reduce Sound Exposure

 1. Measure Sound Levels

 A sensible first step is to use a meter to measure the sound levels in the settings where we practice and perform.
-The American Recorder Technologies Sound Level Meter is an excellent low-cost option.
-Alternatively, in early 2017, the National Institute for Occupational Safety and Health (NIOSH) released a free sound level meter app for iOS devices.

 With information about sound levels in hand, we can begin to calculate safe exposure times.
 See p.
 280 of The Musician’s Way for a table showing numerous sound levels and their corresponding NIOSH-recommended safe exposure times.*